 Take an alcohol use screening.
 Answer 12 questions and the screening will generate personalized results based on your age, gender and drinking patterns.
 Your answers are completely confidential and anonymous.

-A chemical dependency assessment includes an interview with a counselor to review a person's chemical usage and its impact on their daily life and relationships.
+A substance use assessment includes an interview with a counselor to review a person's substance usage and its impact on their daily life and relationships.
 The assessment may also include:

 A diagnostic test